 Language is really important and we've intentionally been very careful about our language throughout this curriculum.
-You may notice language throughout the curriculum that seems less familiar using the pronoun "they" instead of "her" or "him", and using gender neutral names in scenarios and role-plays.
-For example, in Scenario 2, Quinn's gender is not named.
-Quinn could be interpreted to be a boy, a girl, or non-binary.
-How would this change the scenario?
-This is intended to make the curriculum inclusive of all genders and gender identities and to recognize that a person of any gender can be in an unhealthy relationship.
+You may notice language throughout the curriculum that seems less familiar - using the pronoun "they" instead of "her" or "him", using gender neutral names in scenarios and role-plays and referring to "someone with a vulva" vs. a girl or woman.
+This is intended to make the curriculum inclusive of all genders and gender identities.
+You will need to determine for yourself how much and how often you can do this in your own school and classroom, and should make adjustments accordingly.